X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 As of 2003, Pu-erh in officially defined as "products fermented from green tea of big leaves picked within the Yunnan province."

 On account of the Bureau of Standard Measurement of Yunnan Province.
-The term 'big leaves' are specified because surprisingly enough, the bushes of Yunnan are of the Assamicas variety, as opposed to the accustomed Camellia Sinensis.
+The term 'big leaves' is specified because, surprisingly enough, the bushes of Yunnan are of the Assamicas variety, as opposed to the accustomed var.
+Sinensis.